hiramusarrat8-beep/auditory-mask-generator/README.md

 # Auditory Mask Generator

-This audio-only project provides a PyQt6 GUI for:

-* generating auditory masking sounds
+A standalone PyQt6-based application for generating auditory masking sounds for ultrasound neuromodulation and psychoacoustic experiments.
-* previewing generated audio
-* saving generated WAV files and metadata
-* saving, loading, and resetting audio presets

-This version does not connect to stimulation hardware and does not include TPO, NeuroFUS, ultrasound parameter, or sonication controls.
+This repository contains the audio-generation system only and does not include NeuroFUS hardware communication, ultrasound stimulation control, TPO integration, or sonication parameter management.

+---

 ## Main Features